JiangPeng-Scholar/edu/_pages/miscellaneous.md

 - [How to use `ifort` + `IntelMPI`/`coarray` on Windows or Linux clusters](https://blog.csdn.net/PilotJohnWu/article/details/121064266){:target="_blank"}

-# Photos of My Hometown
+# 📷Photos of My Hometown

 <center>
     <img style = "